GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/0_index.typ

 The feature set reflects the various downstream use cases encountered across this thesis.
 The Python code for this pipeline has been published under an open-source license.

-In this section, we will provide an overview of our simulator's main functionalities and use-case examples.
+In this section, we provide an overview of our simulator _Acoustix_, its main functionalities, and several use-case examples.

 #include "1_overview.typ"